 Studying Global Cloud Cover Changes

-Seasonal changes in global cloud cover are being monitored with multi-spectral observations from the fifteen polar orbiting HIRS (High resolution Infrared Radiation Sounder) since December 1978 (Wylie et al 2005).
+Seasonal changes in global cloud cover are being monitored with multi-spectral observations from the sixteen polar orbiting HIRS (High resolution Infrared Radiation Sounder) since December 1978 (Menzel et al., 2016).
 The HIRS longwave infrared data have a higher sensitivity to semi-transparent cirrus clouds than visible and infrared window techniques.
-Clouds are found in 75% of all HIRS observations from 65 S to 65 N; high clouds are observed in 33% of the observations.
+Cloud top pressure (CTP) and effective emissivity (εf, cloud emissivity multiplied by cloud fraction) have been derived using the 15-µm spectral bands in the CO2 absorption band and implementing the CO2 slicing technique; the approach is robust for high semi-transparent clouds but weak for low clouds with little thermal contrast from clear sky radiances.
+To mitigate sensor to sensor calibration differences, the Metop-A HIRS has been calibrated using the Metop-A IASI (Infrared Advanced Sounding Interferometer) thus creating a reference HIRS for all others to be calibrated against via simultaneous nadir overpasses; spectral response function have been shifted to create a more cohesive data record.
+Incorporation of a cloud mask from the higher spatial resolution AVHRR (Advanced Very High Resolution Radiometer) has improved the sub-pixel cloud detection within the HIRS measurements.
+In the reprocessing of the HIRS data record clouds are found in 76.5% of all HIRS observations from 60 N to 60 S; high clouds are observed in 36% of the observations.
 Closer investigation of the tropics indicates that there has been little overall change in the global total cloud cover.
-There is the possibility of a small increase in high cloud cover from the first decade to the second (about 2%) however orbit drift and sensor to sensor differences may be part of this.
 It appears that high cloud cover changes are mostly caused by larger weather systems.
-Since 2000, the Moderate resolution Imaging Spectro-radiometer (MODIS) is starting to generate another cloud data set that must be understood and connected with the HIRS cloud data (Menzel et al 2008).
+Since 2000, the Moderate resolution Imaging Spectro-radiometer (MODIS) is generating another cloud data set that is being compared connected with the HIRS cloud data (Menzel et al 2008).

-Investigating the cloud properties with high spectral resolution data
+Investigating the cloud profiles with high spectral resolution data

 Plokhenko and Menzel are studying opportunities for 3-dimensional cloud property characterization using the combination of vertical cloud structure determined by AIRS high spectral resolution infrared measurements and MODIS high horizontal resolution measurements when semi-transparent high clouds cover lower clouds.
 Using a cloud radiative transfer model wherein cloud amount and cloud top pressure are adjusted in each of 25 levels (spaced to provide uniform vertical resolution as much as possible) to match calculated with measured radiances for the AIRS spectral bands, cloud amount profiles are estimated.
 Comparisons with Calipso cloud determinations are showing strong agreement; McIDAS-V 3D images are providing interesting depiction of the vertical distribution sof clouds.